rebeccabilbro/viz/visual-diagnostics-for-scikitlearn.md

 ```

 ### Radviz
 Radial visualizations are based on a spring tension minimization algorithm.
 The features of the dataset are equally spaced on a unit circle and the instances are dropped into the center of the circle.
 The features then 'pull' the instances towards their position on the circle in proportion to their normalized numerical value for that instance.
 In the radviz graph for the occupancy dataset below, we can see that there is some definite separation between the rooms that are labeled as occupied and those that are vacant.
-Moreover, it appears that temperature seems to be one of the most predictive features, given how strongly the green dots (the unoccupied rooms) are being 'pulled' towards that part of the circle.
+Moreover, it appears that temperature seems to be one of the more predictive features, given how strongly the green dots (the unoccupied rooms) are being 'pulled' towards that part of the circle.

 ![Occupancy Radviz](figures/occupancy_radviz.png)